It has been commonly interpreted as a motor speech defect.

 Ictal electroencephalography showed an abrupt onset of diffuse electromyographic activity with glossokinetic artifacts.

-Followed by decreasing and decreasing rhythmic beta frequency activities over the left frontocentral region.
+This is followed by decreasing and decreasing rhythmic beta frequency activities over the left frontocentral region.

 Brain MRI revealed an encephalomatous lesion along the left superior frontal gyrus with hemosiderin deposits and subcortical atrophy, suggesting sequelae of previous head trauma.